 (Ranelid)… is as well known for his incredibly tanned face as for his own and unique – and self proclaimed – language, Ranelidskan.
 He is controversial, he is different and now he has created a massive debate by singing/speaking his way to the grande finale on March 11.
 The song is a combination between music and lyrics and it’s probably the most criticised entry ever.
 EVERYONE seem to hate this song, but still, it made the cut, won the public vote and will now compete again.

-“The swedish selection starts to look like a joke…Sean banan, Ranelid!
-Its terrible.
-So sad for the real artists that take it seriusly…” writes one fan.
+“The Swedish selection starts to look like a joke…Sean Banan, Ranelid!
+It’s terrible.
+So sad for the real artists that take it seriously…” writes one fan.
 The degree to which this has become a talking point is evident on another blog, where a Swedish bloke who normally writes about serious subjects such as archaeology has written about it.
-He describes the success of the song as a “collective joke” and goes on to argue the song should be disqualified since it re-uses some of the artists lyrics from earlier works.
+He describes the success of the song as a “collective joke” and goes on to argue the song should be disqualified since it re-uses some of the artists’ lyrics from earlier works.

 If that were a real issue, half of this year’s entries should be disqualified :) Many of the works this year are highly derivative.
 This week’s Melodifestivalen, for example, started off with a song by Charlotte Perelli.
 Charlotte has represented Sweden twice at Eurovision, having won in 1999 with a complete ABBA rip-off, on the twenty-fifth anniversary of their win with Waterloo.
 This time around her song hasn’t completely sampled “Mamma Mia”, though it comes pretty close.

-There was also lots of “old style” Eurovision this week with “Allting blir bra igen” (Everything will be fine again) by OPA, which had a Balkan-influenced musical style complete with bouzouki and piano accordian.
-If you closed your eyes you could have sworn it was an from Greece in the 1970s.
+There was also lots of “old-style” Eurovision this week with “Allting blir bra igen” (Everything will be fine again) by OPA, which had a Balkan-influenced musical style complete with bouzouki and piano accordion.
+If you closed your eyes you could have sworn it was from Greece in the 1970s.
 Meanwhile, Lotta Engberg & Christer Sjögren, who have also been through Melodifestivalen/Eurovision quite a few times, sang a number which could have equally been from thirty or forty years ago.

 Why bother with the finals, anyway?
 There’s a school of thought Danny Saucedo, the final entry for this week’s Melodifestivalen, is already the most likely winner for Sweden this year.
 With good looks and a good voice, he is the kind of performer who, like Eric Saade last year, could attract a young audience who would vote for him on the night.
 I really like Danny.
 In fact, I met Danny at Stockholm Pride this year when I asked if I could take a photograph with him and my friend.
 He was very polite, which counts for lot for me.